blues/app-accelerators/38-audio-classifier/README.md

 ## Overview

 In this application, you'll build a binary audio classifier.
 "Binary" here means there are two classes of audio the model will be able to classify: the sound you're interested in and everything else.
-In this README, we'll use the example of a "running faucet" detector, leveraging [this audio recognition tutorial](https://docs.edgeimpulse.com/docs/tutorials/audio-classification) from Edge Impulse.
+In this README, we'll use the example of a "running faucet" detector.
 However, you can easily apply the principals described here to any other binary audio classification task (we even built a cat meow detector!).

-You'll use Edge Impulse to collect data, train the model, and download the model as as Arduino library for use in your Swan firmware.
+You'll use [Edge Impulse](https://www.edgeimpulse.com/), a free edge AI platform, to collect data, train the model, and download the model as as Arduino library for use in your Swan firmware.
 The firmware continually collects 1 second clips of audio via the microphone and feeds them into your audio classifier model, publishing a note to Notehub if it detects that the faucet is running.

 ## You Will Need